switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 Hardware specifications for each front-end are as follows:

   * CPU: 2 x Intel(R) Xeon(R) CPU E5-2620 0 @ 2.00GHz (24 CPUs)
-  * RAM: 96 GB (~ 40 GB free to use)
+  * RAM: 96 GB (~ 40 GB ownCloud-dedicated)
   * Network: 2 x 10 GE (bonded)

 GPFS is being used as an underlying filesystem.
 OwnCloud utilizes a dedicated 40 TB volume which is mounted on all front-ends.
 The IBM DCS3700 disk array is being used for data storage.

-All front-end nodes are running Red Hat Enterprise Linux 6 with Red Hat subscription.
+All front-end nodes are running Red Hat Enterprise Linux 6.

 Application Server
 ------------------